-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 Colors & Themes Of The Evermore Era

-For this era, a continuation into the "folklorian woods," Taylor marries the cottagecore sensibility with something more mystical.
-Think the witchy vibes of "willow" (a green velvet cloak, vintage-style slip dress, and flower crown are a must), the lead and only single from the album.
-The key colors of this album riff off the album cover, on which Taylor wears a cozy-looking plaid coat: rust orange, copper, beige and earthy browns.
+This era is a continuation into the "folklorian woods," But while folklore espouses summer love, evermore is a full-on winter explosion. evermore is somehow both a Halloween and Christmas album, while retaining its cottagecore roots.
+Think of the witchy vibes of "willow" (a green velvet cloak, vintage-style slip dress, and flower crown are a must), the lead and only single from the album.
+The key colors of this album riff off the album cover, on which Taylor wears a cozy-looking plaid coat: rust orange, copper, beige, and earthy browns.

 Evermore Era DIY Costume Ideas

 With less obvious music video prompts, you can have some fun here.
 Maybe you could dress as the golden thread?
 The willow tree itself?
 An ivy-covered house from "ivy"?
 A glass of champagne from "champagne problems"?
 A Wild West-style bandit from "cowboy like me"?
 You could even take inspiration from the album cover.
+Get creative.

-What To Wear To The Eras Tour If You’re A Reputation Fan
+What To Wear To The Eras Tour Movie If You’re A Reputation Fan

-If you’re a rep stan, it’s time to throw out the candy-colored sparkles and cowboy boots in honor of Taylor’s (aesthetically) darkest album.
-Taylor adopted the snake as the motif of the era, tapping into the imagery of a snake shedding its skin to symbolize regeneration.
+There is nothing like the drama of reputation.
+Taylor introduced this era by metaphorically "killing herself" and deleting the entire contents of her social media and replacing it with a picture of a snake.
+Though the album itself leans toward the dark, rep stans know the album is about the softness underneath and the dichotomy of private versus public.

 Colors & Themes Of The Reputation Era

-If you’re dressing for a "big reputation," then your safest bet is a lot of black, green, sparkles, and snake motifs.
-Head to Netflix and watch the reputation stadium tour for inspiration — you’ll spot Taylor wearing hoods, bodysuits, knee-high boots, sharp-shoulder jackets, cut-out features, and a black manicure to match the mood.
+If you’re dressing for a "big reputation," then your safest bet is a lot of black and green, sparkles, and snake motifs.
+Head to Netflix and watch the reputation stadium tour for inspiration — you’ll spot Taylor wearing hoods, bodysuits, knee-high boots, sharp-shoulder jackets, cut-out features, blood-red lips, and a black manicure to match the mood.

 Reputation Era DIY Costume Ideas

-If you want something a little more subtle, then a newspaper print, inspired by the album cover, is a strong bet.
+If you want something a little more subtle, then a newspaper print, inspired by the album cover, is a strong choice.
 Or try a cheeky nod to a lyric: old-timey "Getaway Car" Bonnie and Clyde, the maps where you buried the hatchet ("End Game"), or a magician and illusionist from "So It Goes…".
-Anyone brave enough to go as zombie Taylor from the "Look What You Made Me Do" video gets my vote though.
+Anyone brave enough to from any of the incredible "Look What You Made Me Do" video looks (jailbird Taylor locked in a golden cage? red-robed Taylor sitting on a throne of snakes? cat-masked Taylor robbing a bank with a baseball bat? the options are A++) gets my vote though.

-What to wear to the Eras tour if you’re a Speak Now fan
+What To Wear To The Eras Tour Movie If You’re A Speak Now Fan

-Speak Now currently has just one song on the Eras tour set list, which I’m hoping will change when the Taylor’s Version rerecord is released.
+Though Speak Now started with just one song on the Eras tour set list, it now has a whopping two.
 This is arguably Taylor’s most romantic and magical era — "Enchanting," you could say.
 If you’ve seen the OG Speak Now tour footage, you’ll know that it’s one of her most theatrical shows to date, with elaborate sets for each song including an entire wedding setup for the titular track, a spooky forest for "Haunted" and Taylor’s first floating stages.

 Colors & Themes Of The Speak Now Era

 To capture the nostalgia of the Speak Now era, sequinned babydoll dresses and princess ballgowns like those originally worn by Taylor are your best bet (preferably in purple, the color of the album).
-Also a must for this era: a red lip and a carefully chosen arm lyric — something Taylor used to do as a kind of 'mood ring' for how she felt each night of the tour.
+Also a must for this era: a red lip, ponytail, and a carefully chosen arm lyric — something Taylor used to do as a kind of 'mood ring' for how she felt each night of the tour.

 Speak Now Era DIY Costume Ideas